 - Lactation spaces on campus, particularly at the School of Medicine and on Locust Walk, have high usage.
 You may need to wait when you arrive at a space on campus, adding to your time away from your work.

-Connect with breastfeeding moms and specialists on campus to learn about their experiences
+Connect with chest/breastfeeding parents and specialists on campus to learn about their experiences

-- Register for and plan to attend the Breastfeeding Support Group, open to faculty, staff, students, post docs, and their partners.
+- Register for and plan to attend the Lactation Resource Group, open to faculty, staff, students, post docs, and their partners.

 - Review the resources offered by the Penn Women’s Center.

 - Once you’ve prepared your talking points, you’re ready to connect with your supervisor.
 Take time to educate your supervisor on your lactation support needs and help him/her to understand how important it is for you to have their support.

 - Fill out the Lactation Plan Document and review it with your supervisor.

 - Your supervisor may be unaware that you’ll need to continue chest/breastfeeding.
 Explain your basic need for privacy and flexible breaks to express milk.